 Encapsulate functionality by aggregating or nesting multiple software components or compositions.

-A software function is an entry point that can be defined in a software component.
+A function is an entry point that can be defined in a software component.

-You can apply stereotypes to software functions, edit sample times, and specify the function period using the Functions Editor.
+You can apply stereotypes to functions in software architectures, edit sample times, and specify the function period using the Functions Editor.

 |Author and Extend Functions for Software Architectures|